 A riot of colour.
 A gentle pace of life.
-Palm trees, tumbling bougainvillea and white sandy beaches that stretch for miles.
+Palm trees, tumbling bougainvillaea and white sandy beaches that stretch for miles.
 Temples and churches.
 Jungles to explore.
 And not forgetting some of the most delicious food I’ve ever tasted.
 Goa is a perfect holiday destination for me.
-Having spent a wonderful week here visiting hotels with The Goa Experience and I’ve enlisted the help of my fellow travellers to cover even more ground.
+I’ve visited numerous hotels in Goa while working for The Goa Experience and I’ve enlisted the help of my fellow travellers to cover even more ground.
 Here’s our pick of the best hotels in Goa, a uniquely magical corner of India.

 Goa is famous for its heritage homes, former Portuguese villas and mansions, now converted into delightful hotels, oozing charm and character.
 And Sol de Goa is no exception.
-An elegant boutique hotel that I fell for as soon as I walked in to this courtyard, it is located in the fishing village of Nerul, overlooking the lush green banks of the Sinquerium River.
-The hotel has been lovingly converted and styled by the famous Indian fashion designer Tarun Tahiliani.
+An elegant boutique hotel that I fell for as soon as I walked into this courtyard, it is located in the fishing village of Nerul, overlooking the lush green banks of the Sinquerium River.
+This stylish Goa hotel has been lovingly converted and styled by the famous Indian fashion designer Tarun Tahiliani.
 The 21 chic rooms are filled with colonial antiques and each has a four-poster bed.
 In addition to the courtyard pool, a second can be found by the hotel’s bar and bistro, which serves excellent Goan and International cuisine.
 I had a superb meal here during my stay.
-A couple of nights a week music evenings, popular with the Goan elite, liven up this otherwise tranquil hotel.
+A couple of nights a week, music evenings popular with the Goan elite liven up this otherwise tranquil hotel.

-Set in a lovely location, overlooking Baga River, this small modern hotel opened in December last year.
+Set in a lovely location, overlooking Baga River, this small modern hotel opened in December 2014.
 With just 29 rooms it has an intimate atmosphere and is the perfect choice for a quiet holiday.
 Let the days slip by relaxing on the sun terrace, watching the comings and goings on the river with the occasional dip in the infinity pool.
 However, should you wish to break this up with a little more action it is within easy reach of Baga, the liveliest resort in Goa, well-known for its nightlife and beach party atmosphere.
 There are shops, restaurants nearby and the nearest beach is just a 10-minute walk away.

 Acron Waterfront Hotel is about a 1 hour and 15-minute transfer to Goa International Airport.
-Personally, I’m not a fan of Baga, preferring the quieter beaches of the south but I’m a big fan of this stylish hotel.
+Personally, I’m not a fan of Baga, preferring the quieter beaches of the south but I’m a big fan of this stylish Goa hotel.

 The most unusual, interesting and my personal favourite of all the hotels I visited in Goa, the Nilaya Hermitage, with just 13 beautiful rooms, is stunning and my photos simply don’t do it justice.
-Hidden away in the jungle this is the ideal choice for any nature lover with a big budget.
+Hidden away in the jungle this is the ideal choice for any nature lover or those looking for a yoga retreat.
 Spend your day in quiet meditation, walking in the jungle, joining the yoga classes or relaxing by the pool enjoying the hill-top view across Goa to the Arabian Sea.
 There’s also an excellent the Ayurvedic spa here that I wish I could have researched further!
-The only down sound with this hotel is that its secluded location means to go pretty much anywhere else you’ll need to get a taxi.
+The only downside with this hotel is that its secluded location means to go pretty much anywhere else you’ll need to get a taxi.

 You can see a few more of my photographs from Nilaya on Boutique Travel Blog.